Use the Start, Stop, and Continue Exercise to Strengthen Your OrganizationBy The A Group

 - Assess what tasks are working and which aren’t

-- Streamline your resources and get you on a straighter path toward you mission
+- Streamline your resources and help you focus on a clearer path toward you mission

-The team you choose to gather for this conversation is up to you.
-Sometimes it’s department focused, the entire staff, and other times it’s just your executive team.
+The Start/Stop/Continue exercise works well with any size or type team.
+It’s up to you as to what team you choose to bring together for this conversation.
+You can select teams by department, limit it to executive staff only or involve your entire staff.
 You know your teams best, so choose the people who will add diverse perspectives while also having the organization’s best interest in mind.

 The exercise is comprised of these three questions to help you assess the efficacy of your efforts:

 What should we START doing?

 - Things that are not being done, but should be done

 - Things that are new and worth trying or experimenting with

 - Things we should do to be more effective and efficient